hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 👉 Take a look on the MBT manual to learn more.

-# Synth internals
+# Memory Maps

 ## Overview

-Our Midi Library is fine if you plan to do Backup and Restore queries, but when it comes to make a real synth editor, you need to understand every bit of the SysEx response.
+Our Device Library is fine if you plan to do Backup and Restore queries, but when it comes to make a real synth editor, you need to understand every bit of the SysEx response.
 This is where you need a real memory map of the synth given a SysEx.

-👉 Actually the Midi Library is independent of the following API, but things will change in the future.
+👉 Actually the Device Library is independent of the following API, but things will change in the future.

+👉 All of this API is actually in pause because the device library is much more important to my use right now.

 We need many things to handle SysEx: